contensis/contensis.github.io/docs-src/content-types/field-editors/field-settings.md

 *e.g.* If you were to select the date field and change its *Format* from *single* to *range* you would see a set of editors that support *date from* and *date to*.

 ## Title field
-The *Title* field is used in listings, the entry field editor and through the API to identify entries.
+The *Title* field is used in listings, the *Entry Field Editor* and through the API to identify entries.

 > For a content type to be published it requires a single text field to be set as the *Title*.